usb2snes/emulator-networkaccess/Protocol-Draft-v3.md

 ## Client request

-A client will mostly communicate with basic commands.
+A client will mostly communicate with basic commands and the emulator will reply according to the command.
 The general command syntax is as follow:

 ```
-KEYWORD[ <arguments separated by ';'>]\n
+KEYWORD [ <arguments separated by ';'>]\n
 ```

 ### Command Naming